sojoe02/RANA/README.md

 Rana can also be used to perform 'action-based' simulations and is used as courseware for a multi agent computer science course at the University of Southern Denmark (2014-2016).
 During the course students are tasked to design and implement mining robot- and prey/predator simulations.

-Rana also features a post processing tool for agent events that allows for visualization of event propagation and intensity, this allows users to observe how events affect agent behaviour.
+An event processing tool is also featured.
+It allows for post processing visualization of event propagation and intensity, this allows users to observe event emergence and determine events affect agent behaviour.

 #Documentation